harshadbshinde/harshad-portfolio/README.md

 Hi, I'm **Harshad Shinde**, a B.Tech Electronics & Telecommunication graduate focused on **AWS Cloud and DevOps**.

-I enjoy building cloud infrastructure, automating deployments, working with containers and learning how production systems are designed, deployed and operated.
+I enjoy building cloud infrastructure, automating deployments, working with containers, and learning how production systems are designed, deployed, and operated.

 My main areas of interest include: